The Finance Committee coordinates the board’s financial oversight responsibilities.

 - Provides budget and financial planning

-- Approves the budget within the Finance Committee.
+- Reviews the budget proposed by the Budget Committee.

 - Monitors adherence to the budget.

 - Oversees audits

 - Recruits and recommends the auditor to the board of directors.